syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 ## GridImageColumn

-[GridImageColumn](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridImageColumn.html) is derived from `GridColumn`, and hence it inherits all the properties of `GridColumn`.
+[GridImageColumn](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridImageColumn.html) is derived from GridColumn, and hence it inherits all the properties of GridColumn.
 It displays images which as content of record cells in the column.
 The images loaded inside this column should be added as EmbeddedResource.
 To create GridImageColumn in SfDataGrid the property corresponding to the column in the underlying collection must be of type ImageSource.

-The following code example shows how to use `GridImageColumn`.
+The following code example shows how to use GridImageColumn.

 {% tabs %}
 {% highlight c# %}